bredelings/BAli-Phy/TODO/CommandLineTypes.md

 - The command-line type grammar in `parser.y` returns `CM::Type` directly, and `parse_type(...)` returns `CM::Type`.
 - There is no production `ptree -> CM::Type` converter.
+- `parse.cc` and `parse.H` no longer expose the obsolete `ptree` model display helpers.

-`ptree` remains in nearby code for unrelated model-expression compatibility paths, raw JSON rule loading, citations/docs, and older annotated-ptree display helpers.
+`ptree` remains in nearby code for raw JSON rule loading, citations/docs, and the unrelated parameter-name trie in `path.cc`.

 ## Migration Rules